86Box/docs/settings/sound.rst

 Use FLOAT32 sound
 -----------------

-Use the 32-bit floating point (instead of 16-bit integer) data type for audio output.
-Try disabling this option if you're getting glitchy audio even at 100% emulation speed.
+Use the 32-bit floating point (instead of 16-bit integer) data type for audio output, which is less prone to clipping.
+Try disabling this option if you're getting no audio output at all.